nus-cs2113-AY2324S2/ip/docs/README.md

 Deletes a task from your task list.

 **Format:** `delete INDEX`
-- `INDEX`: The index of the task to be deleted, as shown by the `list` command.
+- `INDEX`: The index of the task to be deleted.
+- The index refers to the index number shown in the displayed task list.
+- The index must be a positive integer (1, 2, 3, ...).
+- The index must not be out of bounds (not more than the total number of tasks stored).

+**Examples:**

+- `list` followed by `delete 3`
+  This will delete the 3rd task in the list displayed by the `list` command.

 &nbsp;